toidiu/raft-rs/compliance.md

 	- [ ] a request with a stale term is rejected
 - [ ] RPCs
 	- [ ] issued in parallel for best performance
-	- [ ] retried if no response is received
+	- [ ] servers retry RPCs if they do not receive a response in a timely manner
 	- [ ] RequestVote
 		- [ ] initiated by a candidate during election
 	- [ ] AppendEntries